jarokaz/triton-on-gke-sandbox/README.md

 ```

-Set your GCS backend for Terraform state
+By default, the Terraform configurations uses Cloud Storage for the Terraform state.
+Set the following environment variables to the GCS location for the state.

 ```
 STATE_BUCKET=jk-mlops-dev-tf-state
 STATE_PREFIX=jax-to-ft-demo
 ```

-Run terraform
+Start provisioning.

 ```
 cd ~/triton-on-gke-sandbox/env-setup/terraform